duncanmcclean/simple-commerce/docs/about.md

 is_documentation: true
 nav_order: 1
 ---
 Simple Commerce is a perfectly simple e-commerce solution for Statamic.
-It allows you to enjoy the awesome of flat-files while giving you the power you need to power small-medium sized e-commerce websites.
+It allows you to enjoy the benefits of flat-files while giving you the power you need to power small-medium sized e-commerce websites.

 **Everything's just an entry.** Literally everything from your products to your orders and coupons are just entries sitting in collections.

 **Full power of the front-end.** You're not glued to a set of predefined templates or a certain JavaScript framework, use whatever you need to make your site unique.

 **Support for popular gateways.** Out of the box, Simple Commerce has support for some of the popular online payment gateways, including Stripe.